Nespresso, Tassimo or Dolce Gusto?

 - Machine price range: £40 - £145

-Tassimo machines make more than just coffee, covering the full spectrum of hot drinks, such as hot chocolate, tea and cafe-style coffee drinks, with their range of T-disc pods.
-They also differ in another important way - while other machines use high 15-19 bar pressure to make espresso, Tassimo machines use just 3.3 bar pressure to make hot drinks.
+Tassimo machines make more than just coffee, covering the full spectrum of hot drinks, such as hot chocolate, tea and cafe-style coffee drinks, with the range of T-disc pods.
+They also differ in another important way - while other machines use high pressures of 15-19 bar to make espresso, Tassimo machines use just 3.3 bar pressure to make hot drinks.

 Pressure, measured in bars, varies between machines - a higher pressure usually means good crema (foamy head) on the espresso.
 Use our coffee machine reviews to see how these pod machines fare in our tests.